-GIS manager and spatial data scientist responsible for managing statewide Division data programs and ArcGIS Online account.
+GIS manager and spatial data scientist responsible for managing statewide Division data programs and ArcGIS software administration.

-GIS lead analyst responsible for managing GIS portions of AEC projects and managing the South region's (TN, GA, MS, AL) Enterprise web content.
+GIS lead analyst responsible for managing geospatial portions of AEC projects and managing the South region's (TN, GA, MS, AL) Enterprise administration.

 Raft guide, guide school trainer, and manager overseeing daily rafting and whitewater sports activities.